*All grammatical errors intentional*

 I mean, why not?

-Don’t you think He’d want a Christmas cake like that for His son’s birthday?
+Don’t it stand to reason the Almighty would want a special cake like that for His son’s birthday?

 What holiday stories and recipes have been passed down in your family?

 You know I love to hear from you!

 Jodi Lea Stewart is the author of a contemporary trilogy set in the Navajo Nation, as well as two historical adventure-mysteries.
 More are on the way!